-The countries that make up French-speaking West and Central Africa have among the highest fertility and lowest contraceptive prevalence rates in the world, averaging almost 6 children per woman and modern contraceptive use of 11%.
+The countries that make up French-speaking West and Central Africa have some of the lowest contraceptive prevalence rates in the world, with the rate of modern contraceptive use at 11%.
 For every woman using contraception in the region, there are two women with an unmet need for contraception.

 Individually, these small nations face significant barriers to family planning and reproductive health.
 Most healthcare providers are unwilling to invest in countries with small populations and limited disposable income.